 The podcast also features an interview with Andrew Matranga, a journalism professor at University of Denver who is the originator of the first college course on cannabis journalism.
 Matranga explained what a college journalism class on the subject of marijuana entails.
 Matranga’s inspiration for his course came from vanguard cannabis reporting sources such as The Denver Post, as well as changing legislation around the country.

 Lastly, we hear from Peter Apicella, a UConn graduate student who is involved in the first-ever course at UConn to study the science behind cannabis horticulture.
-The class got underway in Spring 2019.
+The class got underway in the Spring 2019 semester.
 Apicella offered ideas on how students interested in careers around cannabis — including journalists — can stay on forefront of the industry.